 A used refractometer was posted for sale on my local Marine Aquarist Society forum, so I grabbed it.
 It was in fantastic shape and I figured I could use the money I saved for some other equipment.
 The person selling it even tossed in a bottle of refractometer calibration solution.

 The instructions that came with it called for using distilled water and calibrating it to zero.
-However, many aquarists believe it is better to use calibration solution that has the same salinity as natural saltwater (35 ppt, or 1.0265 specific gravity at 77° F / 25° C) since that is the specific solution/liquid they’ll always be using it to test.
+However, many aquarists believe it is better to use a calibration solution that has the same salinity as natural saltwater (35 ppt, or 1.0265 specific gravity at 77° F / 25° C) since that is the specific solution/liquid they’ll always be using it to test.

 To get ready for my first batch of saltwater, I let both the refractometer and the bottle of calibration solution sit in a room that was as close to 77° as possible for a few hours.
 Then I placed a few drops of solution on the refractometer and calibrated it to 35 ppt.